unconditional love, its terms and conditions

 Words are only burping sounds of your bodymind letting go.

-One of the most important skills in stemless is wide listening.
+One of the most important skills in Stemless is wide listening.
 It’s different from regular listening, in that you listen not just to the purported foreground of what’s being said, but also the background.
 What is foregrounded in someone’s words, no matter how unambiguous the words, is only an impressionistic display of their reality, of the situation they’re responding to.

 In stemless, we practice (and trust) direct unsaid-background to unsaid-background intimacy.

 It's like placing signs in the center of your vision that say ‘you can keep staring at this text, but widen to include your peripheral vision!’
+In other words, you can still foreground things and make them explicit, but the dance is with the background.

 For most people this is extremely counter-intuitive.
 What is the function of words, they wonder, if not to establish shared reality via explicitness?